tkawachi/aichat/README.md

 This is a program to use OpenAI's ChatAPI from the command line.

+## Install

+Download the latest version from Releases and place the executable in a location with a PATH.

+## Prerequisite

 You need to set the API Key in the OPENAI_API_KEY environment variable.

+## How to use

 When executed, you can interact with it on the terminal.
 To exit, type Ctl-D.